paveloom-d/dev/README.md

 ### Okay, what's inside?

-What's not there, perhaps you meant to ask?
+Well, what's not there?
 The list is very large and varied, so see all the details under the spoiler:

 <details>